anarchy-ai/.github/profile/README.md

 ## News

-Stay tuned for exciting milestones and important updates in the development of REBEL:
+Stay tuned for exciting milestones and important updates in the development of Anarchy:

 - **2022-05**: Started as Extensional, Inc with the goal of building AGI from code search
 - **2022-10**: Accepted into YC